HACKERALERT/Picocrypt/README.md

 <ul>
 	<li>File metadata (editable for encryption, readonly for decryption): Use this to store notes, information, and text along with the file (it won't be encrypted).
 For example, you can put a description of the file before sending it to someone.
 When the person you sent it to selects the file in Picocrypt, your description will be shown to that person.</li>
 	<li>Keep decrypted output even if it's corrupted or modified (decryption only): Picocrypt automatically checks for integrity upon decryption.
 If the file has been modified or is corrupted, Picocrypt will delete the output.
 If you want to keep the corrupted or modified data after decryption, check this option.
 Also, if this option is checked and the Reed-Solomon feature was used on the encrypted file, Picocrypt will attempt to recover as much of the file as possible during decryption, if it is corrupted.</li>
 	<li>Securely erase and delete original file (encryption only): If checked, Picocrypt will generate pseudo-random data and write it to the original file while encrypting, effectively wiping the original file.
-The file will be deleted once encryption is complete.</li>
+The file will be deleted once encryption is complete.
+This method is better than just deleting the original file, because the original file can still be recovered by hackers using special software.
+Picocrypt overwrites the original file making sure that it's impossibe to retrieve the original file after deletion.</li>
 	<li>Prevent corruption using Reed-Solomon (encryption only): This feature is very useful if you are planning on archiving important data on a cloud provider or external hard drive for a long time.
 If checked, Picocrypt will use the Reed-Solomon error correction code to add 13 extra bytes for every 128 bytes to prevent file corruption.
 This means that up to ~5% (13/128/2) of your file can corrupt, and Picocrypt will still be able to correct it and decrypt your files with no corruption.
 Note that decryption is very slow because Picocrypt is reassembling and (if necessary) correcting broken bytes.
 The output will also be ~10% larger.</li>
 </ul>